Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

             Method: get             <-- Endpoint method
 ```

-This HelloWorldFunction resource is a really concise way of creating an API Gateway instance with our hello endpoint,
+The `AWS::Serverless::Function` resource type is a really concise way of creating an API Gateway instance with an endpoint,
 a Lambda to execute our code and an IAM Role to allowing for the permissions to run the Lambda and write logs to CloudWatch.
+The "HelloWorldFunction" resource executes the `lambdaHandler` function in `app.js`, on a HTTP GET request to `/hello`.

 Now that we understand what our SAM app is doing, lets run it!
 Run: `sam local start-api`, visit `http://localhost:3000/hello` and behold... hello world.